aniasobo/tech-test-bank/README.md

 # Bank tech test

+Bank is a small command line app that lets you deposit and withdraw currency and keep track of your transactions for as long as your Terminal session lives.
+Terminating the session erases all your financial information - it's fully secure!
+Untraceable!
+Tax free!

+Bank is a Makers Academy Week 10 tech test.

 ## How to use

-1. clone/download this repo
+1. Clone/download this repo
-2. go to the `lib/bank.rb` file and comment out the top line (you'll need to uncomment it to run the tests)
-3. open irb, requiring both the `date_helper.rb` and the `bank.rb` file, like so:
+2. Open irb and require the `bank.rb` file, like so:

 ```
-$ irb
+> irb
-$ require_relative './lib/date_helper.rb'
+> require_relative './lib/bank.rb'
  => true
-$ require_relative './lib/bank.rb'
- => true
 ```

-4. to open a new bank, run `Bank.new(sum)` in your terminal, replacing the sum with your starting balance; otherwise it will default to 0
+3. To start your command line bank, run `Bank.new(sum)` in your terminal, replacing the sum with your starting balance; otherwise it will default to 0
-5. To make a deposit, use `bank.deposit(sum)`
+4. To make a deposit, use `bank.deposit(sum)`
-6. To withdraw, use `bank.withdraw(sum)`
+5. To withdraw money, use `bank.withdraw(sum)`
-7. To view your full dated statement, run `bank.print_statement`
+6. To view your full dated statement, run `bank.account_statement`
-8. You can also view your balance alone with `bank.print_balance`
+7. You can also view your balance alone with `bank.account_balance`

 **See it in action!**